anjesh/pdf-processor/readme.md

 ====================================

 The script identifies whether the given pdf is structured (text based) or scanned one.
 If it's the text based pdf, it uses `pdftotext` tool to extract the text content and saves pages in the given folder.
-It also separates the pdf into individual pdf pages using `pdfseparate`.
+It also separates the pdf into individual pdf pages using `pdftk`.

 ### Prerequisites

-Make sure that `pdftotext`, `pdfinfo` and `pdfseparate` are installed in your computer.
-These utils are available in [poppler-utils](https://packages.debian.org/sid/poppler-utils).
+Make sure that `pdftotext`, `pdfinfo` and `pdftk` are installed in your computer. `pdftotext` and `pdfinfo`  are available in [poppler-utils](https://packages.debian.org/sid/poppler-utils). `Pdftk` has to be installed separately.

+#### Installing pdftk in Amazon Linux

+Apparently pdftk [can't be installed](http://superuser.com/a/444391/316527) easily in Amazon Linux.
+However there's a [workaround](https://github.com/anjesh/lambda-pdftk-example).

 ### How it works